ironmeld/builder-hex0/README.md

 3. Write the shell script for your build directly on partition 4 of the disk image
     * Partition 4 starts at sector 8 which is byte offset 3584 of the disk
     * The script must be zero terminated, so the maximum length is the image size minus 3585 bytes
-    * See the self-test.sh for guidance
+    * See self-test.sh for guidance
 4. Launch the PC with the disk image
-5. Wait until the machine reboots and then halts
+5. Wait until the machine reboots
 6. The disk image itself is the result of the build